Skip to main content

 What urns are permitted?

-Only biodegradable urns that dissolve in water are permitted.
-Approved materials are sandstone, salts, unglazed clay, cellulose, and bio-composites.
+Only biodegradable urns made of sandstone, salts, unglazed clay, cellulose, or bio-composites.
 Metal, plastic, and lacquered surfaces are prohibited.
+More about sea urns

 Is a sea burial environmentally friendly?

-Sea burial is considered a resource-saving alternative.
-No cemetery land is needed, the urns are biodegradable.
-However, cremation is required, which consumes energy.
-Overall, the balance is positive compared to traditional earth burial.
+Sea burial is considered resource-saving: no cemetery land needed, urns are biodegradable.
+Cremation is required which consumes energy, but overall the balance is positive.
+More about environmental aspects

 Last updated: